lpantano/mypubs/srnaseq/mirqc/ready_report.md

 > conc_b = top_b & mirqcb > mirqcc & mirqcc > mirqcd
 ```

-clusters which mirqca > mirqcd > mrqcc are 139 out of 147
+clusters which mirqca > mirqcd > mrqcc are 139 (75 are miRNAs) out of 147

-clusters which mirqcb > mirqcc > mrqcd are 222 out of 230
+clusters which mirqcb > mirqcc > mrqcd are 222 (129 out of 230

 ratio expression summary of A/D